WWWzq-01/GNNDrive/README.md

 ## Acknowledgements

 We thank authors of [Ginex](https://dl.acm.org/doi/10.14778/3551793.3551819) for providing the source code of Ginex and PyG+.
-Our implementation uses some funtions  of [Ginex](https://github.com/SNU-ARC/Ginex.git).
+Our implementation uses some funtcions  of [Ginex](https://github.com/SNU-ARC/Ginex.git).